 They are a sign that the vaccine is doing its job: training your body to build immunity against the COVID-19 virus.
 These side effects can include fever, fatigue, headaches, muscle and joint pain, or chills, lasting about 12 to 24 hours.
 Having these side effects does not mean you are sick with COVID-19.
 The vaccines do not contain any part of the COVID-19 virus and cannot cause that infection.
 Learn more about what side effects to expect and get helpful tips on how to reduce pain and discomfort after your shots.

 You will be considered fully vaccinated two weeks after a single-dose vaccine like Johnson & Johnson/Janssen or two weeks after your second dose of the Pfizer/BioNTech or Moderna vaccines.
-But even after those two weeks, you should still take precautions — wearing a mask and social distancing — to protect yourself and others in public places and when you are with unvaccinated people, especially those who are at increased risk for severe illness or death from COVID-19.

 The vaccines have been thoroughly tested.